arcticpinecone/pwsh7-VeriHash/README.md

 - 🔁 **Modern and Cross-Platform:** PowerShell 7 runs on Windows, macOS, and Linux, making VeriHash more widely usable.
 - 🧑‍💻 **Active Development:** PowerShell 7 receives regular updates, performance improvements, and new features.
 - 🛟 **No Conflict with Windows PowerShell:** Installing PowerShell 7 does not remove or break the existing Windows PowerShell.
 Both can coexist, allowing you to explore this tool without losing any native capabilities.
+- **🤹🏼 Cross-Platform:** Any platform PowerShell 7 is supported.
+Tested with Win 10/11, Debian 12, MacOS 12.

 If you're new to PowerShell 7, here are some quick pointers: